goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

 **Task**

-Your task is to model four data structures based on the domain descriptions listed below.
+Your task is to model three data structures based on the domain descriptions listed below.
 For each description, you will create one data structure using the Dataspecer tool.
-During the tasks, please, pay attention to the "Add interpreted surroundings" dialog, since you will need to fill in the questionaire questions about the dialog later.
+During the tasks, please, pay attention to the "Add interpreted surroundings" dialog, since you will need to fill in the questions about the dialog later.
 Please, follow the instructions below.

 **Instructions**